TheoMLP/tinyapp/README.md

 ## Features

-- Create and store your short versions of valid URL
+- Create and store your short versions of valid URLs
-- Share your short URL for any user to access on their website/app
+- Share your short URLs for any user to access on their website/app
 - Made a typo?
 TinyApp allows you to update/delete any of your shortened URLs

 ## Final Product